Yellow Crookneck Squash

 Inventory, 20 lbs : 0

-Yellow Crookneck squash is available year round with a peak season in late spring and early summer.
+Yellow Crookneck squash is available year-round with a peak season in the summer months.

 Restaurants currently purchasing this product as an ingredient for their menu.